 Not sure where to start?
 Here are three broad strategies that you can try:

-When searching for articles, click on the "check for full text" link to see if Collins Library has the journal or you need to order it through interlibrary loan.
+For your assignments in LTS 200, you'll want to limit your results to just articles or books.
+Click on the "check for full text" link to see if Collins Library has the journal or you need to request it through interlibrary loan.

 Try these strategies to become a better, more efficient searcher -- and help you find articles that you can actually use: